Red Hill Historic District

 The Red Hill Historic District is a national historic district that is located in Red Hill, Montgomery County, Pennsylvania.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This district encompasses 163 contributing buildings that are located in the working-class borough of Red Hill.
 The district includes a number of brick workers' houses, nineteenth-century Gothic-style cottages, Queen Anne-style rowhouses, and twentieth century bungalows.

 Notable buildings include the S.C.
 Moyer Cigar factory (c.
 1880), the Red Hill Hotel (1811), a firehouse (1924), the Miller and Kline cigar factory, and the Hillegass House.

-It was added to the National Register of Historic Places in 1985.